-Our team seeks to develop novel lanthanide-based nanophosphors as multifunctional nanocarriers for near-infrared based bioimaging and energy conversion applications.
+Our team seeks to develop novel lanthanide-based nanophosphors as multifunctional nanocarriers for optical bioimaging and energy conversion applications.

 Combining materials science, chemistry, physics and biological aspects, our main areas of research are

 - the synthesis of lanthanide-doped nanophosphors with optimized near-infrared and upconversion emission, controlled size, crystalline phase and morphology and application-oriented surface modification (DOI: 10.1021/acs.inorgchem.8b02697)

 - the implementation of the nanophosphors in biological systems as near-infrared and MRI bioprobes and to assess (and better understand) nano-bio-interactions

 - the design of novel optical materials for energy harvesting technologies

 - hyperspectral imaging (DOI: 10.1002/chem.201801224, DOI: 10.1021/acs.inorgchem.8b02697)

 - the investigation of energy transfer processes in luminescent lanthanide-based materials and molecules as well as their hybrids (DOI: 10.1021/acsphotonics.8b01381).